tarrencen/individual-project/README.md

 ### Data Dictionary:

-Date - Date in format (DD/MM/YYYY)
+timestamp - Date in format (DD/MM/YYYY HH:MM:SS) as index

-Time - Timestamp (HH:MM:SS) [24 Hours Time Format]
+open - Open Price of One minute Candle (a commonly used type of marker on a stock price graph)

-Open - Open Price of One minute Candle (a commonly used type of marker on a stock price graph)
+high - High Price of One minute Candle

-High - High Price of One minute Candle
+low - Low Price of One minute Candle

-Low - Low Price of One minute Candle
+close - Close Price of One minute Candle

-Close - Close Price of One minute Candle
+mid_range - high + low / 2

 The data's timeframe was the period spanning Feb 2017-Dec 2019.